regru/regru-api-perl/Readme.md

 ## error_text

 Returns error text if an error occured, default language for error messages is english.
-Language can be set in Regru::API constructor with C<lang> option.
+Language can be set in Regru::API constructor with `lang` option.

 ## error_code

 Returns error code if an error occured.
-Full list error codes list is available at L<https://www.reg.ru/support/help/API-version2#std_error_codes>.
+Full list error codes list is available at <https://www.reg.com/support/help/API-version2#std_error_codes>.

 ## error_params